NikhilMukraj/spiking-neural-networks/README.md

   - Fit voltage changes in Izhikevich to voltage changes in Hodgkin Huxley
   - Fit Izhikevich curve to Hodgkin Huxley
     - Can either use a Fourier transform to compare or use mean squared error at each iteration
+    - Or, compare the difference between spike times and the amplitude of the spike times
+      - Perform this for multiple static inputs, 0 to 100
+      - Or perform this with coupled neurons (might need to account for weights)

 ## Todo